NuevoFoundation/workshops/content/english/sql_workshop/basics_activity/_basics.md

 translationKey: "sql_basics"
 ---
 # Cadet Training!
-<font size="4"> As a new honorary space explorer, let's go over some basics!
+As a new honorary space explorer, let's go over some basics!

 ## What Is A Database?

-<font size="3"> It is a type of container for you to hold and organize information.
+ It is a type of container for you to hold and organize information.
 Think of a database like a bucket where you can place toys in so they don’t get lost and you can easily find them later.
 This bucket might hold smaller buckets to sort your toys.